DataBiosphere/terra-examples/programmatic_execution_of_notebooks/README.md

 In general, we run Jupyter notebooks **interactively**, but sometimes its useful to run them **programmatically**.
 Some use cases include:

-* A researcher might want to ensure their notebooks run with a known, clean virtual machine configuration without having to guess about the state of the machine they use for interactive analysis (e.g., use the workflow to test that the notebook has no unaccounted for dependencies on locally installed Python packages, R packages, or on local files).
+* A researcher might want to ensure their notebooks run with a known, clean virtual machine configuration without having to guess about the state of the machine they use for interactive analysis.
+In other words, run the notebook programmatically to test that it has no unaccounted for dependencies on locally installed Python packages, R packages, or on local files.
 * A researcher might want to run a notebook with many different sets of parameters, all in parallel.
 * A researcher might have a long running notebook (e.g., taking hours or even days) that they wish to run on a machine separate from where they are working interactively.
 * A researcher might have a notebook that they want to run programmatically but do not wish to take the time to port it to a workflow.